 The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 800D has a resolution of 24 megapixel, whereas the 60D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 800D has a resolution of 24 megapixels, whereas the 60D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 800D and the Canon 60D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 800D and the Canon 60D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (17 percent) than the Canon 800D.
 Moreover, the 60D is substantially heavier (42 percent) than the 800D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.